-MNRC - McLaughlin Mine, CA, USA
+MNRC - McLaughlin Natural Reserve (UC Davis), CA, USA

 We operate broadband and borehole stations under the network code BK.
 The Berkeley Digital Seismic Network (BDSN) is a regional network of very broadband and strong motion seismic stations designed to monitor regional seismic activity as well as provide high quality data.
 The Berkeley borehole stations have borehole geophones or other seismic sensors and may have other geophysical instrumentation.